nikitavoloboev/data/minimalism/minimalism.md

 ## Possessions

 I keep a [Trello board](https://trello.com/b/HotsLGsc) where I list things I own in my life.
-I mark items that I no longer need with `Sell` tag as well as items I need to upgrade with `Upgrade`.
 I try to make sure that the items I do own fit into one backpack so I can move to any place in the world with no effort.

 Here is how that board looks for me: